ckaestne/seai/lectures/02_systems/systems.md

 <!-- colstart -->
 ![Example of wrong caption](imgcaptioning-cake.png)
 <!-- col -->
-> All models are wrong.
-Some are useful.
+> All models are wrong, but some are useful. -- George Box
 <!-- colend -->

 <!-- references -->